 NEJM Healer offers a systematic way to develop clinical reasoning skills through deliberate practice.

-NEJM Healer packages the most current and reliable clinical information in a strategically designed library of patient cases with a data-driven approach to clinical encounters.
+NEJM Healer packages the most current and reliable clinical information in an expansive library of patient cases with a data-driven approach to clinical encounters.

 Using NEJM Healer, physician assistant (PA) students engage in realistic virtual patient encounters that range from simple to complex.
-They learn how to gather and evaluate data, create iterative problem representations, activate illness scripts, build broad differential diagnoses, and apply likelihood ratios to home in on a lead diagnosis.
+They learn how to gather and evaluate data, create iterative problem representations, activate illness scripts, build broad differential diagnoses, and apply clinical knowledge to home in on a lead diagnosis.
 They also create a sound management plan based on the lead diagnosis.

 Educators can monitor a student’s path to sound clinical reasoning and diagnosis through a virtual fingerprint of each student’s data-gathering and decision-making history, helping them to identify students in need of remediation and determine which students are ready to move along in their curriculum.